-How does lighting affect your electricity bill?
+How much energy does a light bulb use, and how does lighting affect your electricity bill?
 How much will a lighting retrofit save you?
 How do you begin to estimate the value of a potential lighting rebate?

 The energy industry is almost as bad as the lighting industry at using abbreviations and jargon, so we’ll try to break each of these down with some practical examples.

 In this article, I’m going to use the analogy of equating electricity to water.
 This is a common analogy that we can’t claim as our own, but

 Already know the difference between kW and kWh?
 Click here to jump ahead to the calculator.

 What is a watt (W)?

 You’ve probably made a lot of lighting decisions based on wattage.
 You unscrew a burned out light bulb and look at the top and see “60W.”
 All you have is a light bulb labeled “25W,” so you screw it in, and to your dismay, it’s way too dim.
 You go to the store and pick out a “60W” bulb.
 Your lights are bright again.
 Crisis averted.

 So what is a watt, anyway?
 Technically speaking, it's a unit of electrical power equal to 1 joule per second.
 Light bulbs are rated in watts to indicate how much energy they consume.